CharithaKulasekara/ESBPII-IT13133146/ESBPII-LAB1/readme.md

 22. Access the localserver from the web browser (If there is a proper internet connection, server must be running correctly).
 ![](https://github.com/CharithaKulasekara/ESBPII-IT13133146/blob/master/ESBPII-LAB1/30.png)

-23. Finally terminate the incetence.
+23. Finally terminate the Instance.
 ![](https://github.com/CharithaKulasekara/ESBPII-IT13133146/blob/master/ESBPII-LAB1/31.png)